Looking for the best vegan multivitamin?

-Omega-3 fatty acids are a key component of your body’s cells, playing an important role in your endocrine system (regulating hormones), immune system, and respiratory function.
+Omega-3 fatty acids are a key component of your body’s cells, playing an important role in your endocrine system (regulating hormones), immune system, heart health and respiratory function.
 These essential nutrients are most commonly found in fatty fish and fish oil, as well as in some plant-based foods like flaxseed and canola oil.

 While it is possible to get enough omega-3 fatty acids from these plant foods alone, the reason why they might be so hard to get on a vegan diet is that the amount of omega-6 fatty acids found in most vegan diets greatly surpasses the one of omega-3s.

 In order to get an adequate intake of omega-3s, the optimal ratio of omega-6 to omega-3s must be 4:1 or less.
 As most Western diets feature a much higher amount of omega-6s than recommended (around 16:1), this distorted ratio carries a risk of deficiency associated with fatigue, joint pain, cardiovascular issues, and menstrual problems.

 Unless you are ready to give up health-promoting, omega-6 containing foods like avocados, sesame seeds and tahini, walnuts, and tofu, supplementation will be your best bet.

 We understand you may have some other requirements based on specific health goals and blood work results from your doctor.
 So you may need another option.